Janvi-Thakkar/Aww-Emojis/README.md

 Aww Emojis is a React App that is made for the purpose of understanding the Hooks in React.
-Thank you for coming here, if You like it please give a star😜
+Thank you for coming here, if you like it please give a star 😜.
+Just got tired from normal stuff so tried to play with those cuties 😅.